Masala Herb

 Fried Breadfruit Recipe

-By the way, the Breadfruit and Jackfruit are related but the flesh and size are totally different.
+By the way, the Breadfruit and Jackfruit are related, but the flesh and size are entirely different.

 Jackfruit smell fruity sweet and they are more sticky.